velvia/links/data_eng.md

 - Sharding does not mean you can take over a shard by controlling a majority of shards nodes.
 Still need consensus.
 - Having more users who run nodes is the best counterbalance against Pos/PoW concentration.

+### Cryptography

+* [BLS Signatures: Better than Schnorr](https://medium.com/cryptoadvance/bls-signatures-better-than-schnorr-5a7fe30ea716) - BLS signatures allow aggregation of multiple signatures into one

 ## Cloud, Kubernetes, Deployment

 * [OpenEBS](https://openebs.io) - fast, configurable, elastic block/local storage on any cloud platform running Kube